openebs/openebs/designs/helm-charts/local-bind-volumes.md

 - **Scheduler extension or plugin**: Adding some implementation to k8s scheduler to check mayastor topology before schedule a pod, but that will only work for volumes already provisioned, but will not strict volume provisioning when `volumeBindingMode: WaitForFirstConsumer`.

 ## 10. Unresolved Questions
-- Unset feature / the affinity is immutable in the PV.
-Possible options?
+- No possibility for changing already provisioner volumes as the affinity is immutable.
+This needs currentely manual user actions eg. create a new volume or recreating pvc and pv manifest with desired node affinity specification.

-  - Get rid of the unset, once volume is created cannot be changed.
-If user want to change, can create a new volume or manual intervention like recreating pv manifest with desired spec.
+## 11. Optional extensions
-  - Delete pv definition retaining data volume and recreate the new pv pointing to original volume
+- **Configurable Local Flag**: Add a `local` flag to Mayastor per-volume basis, which can be set or unset via `kubectl-mayastor`.
+This flag enables administrators to toggle local binding behavior dynamically.
+Setting `local: true` enables strict local attachment; setting `local: false` removes the affinity restrictions, allowing the volume to be scheduled across nodes if required.
+The enforcement of the `local` flag applies only during the scheduling and rescheduling processes.
+If a pod is located on a different node from the storage, the scheduling or rescheduling should not be managed by this implementation.
+Instead, this behavior should be left to the Kubernetes scheduler itself.
+As the affinity is immmutable on pv that cannot be modified either extension should perform all manual work needed to delete and recreate manifests or kubernetes should make this property mutable.